-Riding on a tricycle, bike, or balance bike is good for young children’s gross motor skills.
-But there are a number of simple gross motor activities they can indulge in at the same time to increase the benefits:
+Riding on a tricycle, bike, or balance bike is good for young children’s gross motor skills (7).
+But, there are a number of simple gross motor activities in which they can indulge while riding to increase the benefits:

 - Lay out fun roadways or mazes for your child to navigate.

-- Let them play delivery driver by setting up a shop at one end of your space and waiting for your child at the other.
-Have them take your “order,” ride to their store, and bring you back your item.
+- Let them play “delivery driver.”
+Set up a shop at one end of your space, and wait for your child at the other.
+Have them take your order,” ride to their store, and bring back your item.
 For safety, use a backpack for your child to carry items in.

 7. Box Builder

 Collect as many boxes as possible in a range of sizes and shapes.
-Enjoy building a city, towers, a spaceship, or whatever else you can think of.
+Enjoy building a city, towers, a spaceship, or whatever else comes to mind.

 8. Dress-Up Relay

 Use hula-hoops or boxes to mark the two ends of your raceway.
 At each end, place a variety of dress-up items.
-You can use children’s dress-up items alone or add in some fun stuff from the grown-ups.
+You can solely use children’s dress-up items, or add in some fun stuff from the grown-ups.

 Have your toddler or preschooler start at one point.